Edwidge Danticat: Diasporic politics

 Another work of Danticat's is her travel narrative After the Dance: A Walk through Carnival in Jacmel, Haiti (2002).
 She believes it provides readers with an inside look and feel of Haiti's cultural legacy, practices related to Lent, its Carnival, and the Haitian Revolution.
 She embarks on a journey through her work to recover the lost cultural markers of Haiti while also being marked by the Haitian geopolitical privilege and by her own privilege of mobility.
 Due to her active traveling privilege, she considered herself an "outsider" of Jacmel even though she did originate from Haiti.
 She explains: "This is the first time I will be an active reveler at a carnival in Haiti.
 I am worried that such an admission would appear strange for someone for whom carnival is one of life's passions...As a child living in Haiti...I had never been allowed to 'join the carnival' ... it was considered not safe for me...Since I had an intense desire to join the carnival as some peculiar American children have of joining the circus, my uncle for years spun frightening tales around it to keep me away."
 She said in her narrative of going back to Jacmel, "I was still wearing my own mask of a distant observer."
-Because of this, she advises her reader to look observe her work from the perspective of a diasporic returnee rather than of an insider.
+Because of this, she advises her reader to observe her work from the perspective of a diasporic returnee rather than of an insider.